dotchen/stock_pred/README.md

 ```bash
 python train.py
 ```
-The best one I get was `model: tweet_price_sa` with defaul parameters which gets about 38% test set accuracies.
+The best one I get was `model: tweet_price_sa` with default parameters which gets about 38% test set accuracies.